manit77/node-webserver/README.md

 1. GitLab yaml config for CI/CD
 2. Shell scripting for building TypeScript projects
 3. Go script for reading config files, building docker images, publishing to a docker registry, deploying to docker swarm
+4. Docker to build images, and push to container registry
+5. Docker Swarm to host the NodeJS app

 ## Description: